 Boundaries: North: University Avenue; West: Marion Street, Irvine Avenue; South: Kellogg Boulevard, Mississippi River; East: 1-94, Lafayette Road

 The beauty of living downtown is that most everything is within walking distance- although, since St. Paul is built on hills, people sometimes opt to take the bus up and then walk down.
-Bus service is convenient; you can take the bus anywhere within downtown for twenty-five cents (fifty cents during rush hour).
-Or, use it to get to downtown Minneapolis, the Mall of America or the Rosedale Shopping Mall.
-In fact, immediate amenities are so accessible many downtown St. Paul residents don't own a car.
+Bus service is convenient; you can take the bus anywhere within Downtown for twenty-five cents (fifty cents during rush hour).
+Or, use it to get to downtown Minneapolis, the Mall of America, or the Rosedale Shopping Mall.
+Immediate amenities are so accessible many downtown St. Paul residents don't own a car.

-Historic and cultural sites and annual events abound in downtown, making it easy to entertain out-of-town visitors.
-People flock to events at the RiverCentre auditorium and convention center, the Ordway and Fitzgerald Theaters, the Science Museum of Minnesota, the Children's Museum, the Minnesota History Museum and to numerous festivals throughout the year.
+Historical and cultural sites and annual events abound in Downtown, making it easy to entertain out-of-town visitors.
+People flock to events at the RiverCentre auditorium and convention center, the Ordway and Fitzgerald Theaters, the Science Museum of Minnesota, the Children's Museum, the Minnesota History Museum, and numerous festivals throughout the year.
 During the summer, on Friday and Saturday evenings, Kellogg Boulevard is closed off between Robert and Wabasha for antique car shows, complete with food vendors and live music.
-The car shows are an intimate tete-a-tete compared to the serious food-fest, the Taste of Minnesota, which is held over the Fourth of July weekend.
+The car shows are an intimate tete-a-tete compared to the severe food-fest, the Taste of Minnesota, held over the Fourth of July weekend.
 Restaurants from all over the Twin Cities set up booths in front of the Capitol, live bands play throughout the park, and each evening ends In fireworks.
-There are more fireworks in January during the century-old St Paul Winter Carnival, a major event that includes sled dog races, parades, and a treasure hunt.
+In January, there are more fireworks during the century-old St Paul Winter Carnival, a major event that includes sled dog races, parades, and a treasure hunt.

 Web Sites: www.ci.stpaul.mn.us, www.tcfreenet.org